reprun

 Title

 reprun - This command is used to automate a reproducibility check for a single Stata do-file, or a set of do-files called by a main do-file.
 The command should be used interactively; reprun will execute one run of the do-file and record the state of Stata after the execution of each line.
-It will then run the entire do-file a second time and flag all potential reproducibility error causes by comparing the Stata state to the first run after each line.
+It will then run the entire do-file a second time and flag all potential reproducibility error caused by comparing the Stata state to the first run after each line.
 Debugging and reporting options are available.

 Syntax